Skip to content

 Real estate is the asset class everyone wants exposure to but most young people think they cannot afford.
 The median US home price is over $400,000.
 A 20% down payment is $80,000.
 Add closing costs, maintenance, property taxes, and insurance, and buying a rental property requires six figures of capital and a willingness to be a landlord.

 But “investing in real estate” and “buying a house” are not the same thing.
 Just like you can invest in Apple without buying an iPhone factory, you can invest in real estate without buying a building.
-You can start with $10.
-You can do it from your couch.
-And you can sell your position anytime without finding a buyer, hiring a real estate agent, or waiting 60 days to close.
+You can start with $10, do it from your couch, and sell your position anytime without finding a buyer, hiring a real estate agent, or waiting 60 days to close.

-This guide covers every way to invest in real estate without buying physical property, ranked from simplest to most complex, with the exact funds, platforms, and minimum investments for each.
+This guide covers every way to invest in real estate without buying physical property, ranked from simplest to most complex.

 Why include real estate in your portfolio?

 Diversification.
 Real estate does not move in perfect lockstep with the stock market.
-During some periods when stocks dropped, real estate held steady or rose, and vice versa.
 Adding real estate to a stock-heavy portfolio can reduce overall volatility.

 Income.
-Real estate investments, particularly REITs, are required to distribute at least 90% of taxable income as dividends.
-This creates consistent income that you can reinvest or use as cash flow.
+REITs are required to distribute at least 90% of taxable income as dividends.
 The average REIT dividend yield is 3 to 5%, significantly higher than the S&P 500’s roughly 1.3%.

 Inflation hedge.
 Property values and rents generally rise with inflation.
 When the cost of everything goes up, so do rents and property prices.
-This makes real estate a natural hedge against the purchasing power erosion that hurts bonds and cash.
+This makes real estate a natural hedge against purchasing power erosion.

-That said, real estate should be a complement to your core portfolio, not a replacement.
+That said, real estate should complement your core portfolio, not replace it.
 If you are just getting started with your first $1,000, prioritize a diversified stock index fund first.
 Add real estate once you have a solid foundation.

 Option 1: REITs (Real Estate Investment Trusts)